holgern/beem/docs/cli.rst

      allow                   Allow an account/key to interact with your... approvewitness          Approve a witnesses
      balance                 Shows balance
+     broadcast               broadcast a signed transaction
      buy                     Buy STEEM or SBD from the internal market... cancel                  Cancel order in the internal market changewalletpassphrase  Change wallet password
-     config                  Shows local configuration
+     claimreward             Claim reward balances By default, this will... config                  Shows local configuration
      convert                 Convert STEEMDollars to Steem (takes a week... createwallet            Create new wallet with password
-     delkey                  Delete key from the wallet PUB is the public... disallow                Remove allowance an account/key to interact... disapprovewitness       Disapprove a witnesses
+     delkey                  Delete key from the wallet PUB is the public... delprofile              Delete a variable in an account's profile disallow                Remove allowance an account/key to interact... disapprovewitness       Disapprove a witnesses
      downvote                Downvote a post/comment POST is...
      follow                  Follow another account
+     follower                Get information about followers
+     following               Get information about following
      importaccount           Import an account using a passphrase info                    Show basic blockchain info General...
      interest                Get information about interest payment